 Virginia Auto Insurance Discounts

-Many Virginia businesses, groups, and organizations offer “affinity group discounts” to their members.
-If you work for Dominion Power, Capital One, local or state government, a state college or university, or are a member of a fraternity or sorority, you may have an affinity discount available.
+- Affinity Group Discount – Many Virginia businesses, groups and organizations offer “affinity group discounts” to their members.
+Some companies or groups that offer affinity discounts in Virginia are Dominion Power, Capital One, local or state government, state colleges or universities, and select fraternities or sororities.
 Check with your employer or group organizers to see if they have a business relationship with any insurance companies.

 Virginia Auto Insurance Penalties